-Recreational fishing has an important socio-economic value across South Australia.
-Recreational fishing does occur in the NIGMP, but due to its remote offshore location, it is not considered to be an important feature of the park.
+Recreational fishing has an important socio-economic value across South Australia, including in the GIGMP.
 Recreational fishing surveys indicate that 16 and 18 percent of South Australians (aged 5 and older) went fishing in 2007 and 2013, respectively (Jones 2009, Giri and Hall 2015).
 Collectively, they fished for about 1 million days.
 Recreational fishing is conducted in all habitat types except saltmarsh.
+Species targeted by recreational fishers in the GIGMP include King George whiting, snapper, Australian herring, and Australian salmon.
+For these species, the statewide recreational catch is between 38 and 58 per cent of the total catch (i.e. recreational and commercial, Giri and Hall 2015).

-Baseline information on recreational fishing relevant to the NIGMP includes:
+Baseline information on recreational fishing relevant to the GIGMP includes:

-- Three statewide recreational fishing surveys have been undertaken in South Australia in 2000/01 (The National Recreational and Indigenous Fishing Survey, Henry and Lyle 2003, Jones and Doonan 2005), in 2007/08 (Jones 2009), and in 2013/14 (Giri and Hall 2015).
-The estimated number of days fished in the Spencer Gulf area (see Appendix C) by South Australian resident recreational fishers was about 465,000 in 2000/01, 283,000 in 2007/08 and 352,000 in 2013/14. - Between 2000/01 and 2007/08, the estimated number of days fished by South Australian resident recreational fishers in recreational fishing regions overlapping the NIGMP (see Appendix C) decreased by 56 per cent from about 108,300 days in 2000/01 to 47,900 days in 2007/08 (Jones 2009). - Between 2000/01 and 2007/08, the estimated number of South Australian resident recreational fishers in recreational fishing regions overlapping the NIGMP decreased by about 46 per cent from about 28,200 in 2000/01 to 15,200 in 2007/08 (Jones 2009).
+• Three statewide recreational fishing surveys have been undertaken in South Australia - in 2000/01 (The National Recreational and Indigenous Fishing Survey, Henry and Lyle 2003, Jones and Doonan 2005), in 2007/08 (Jones 2009), and in 2013/14 (Giri and Hall 2015).
+The estimated number of days fished in the Gulf St Vincent and Kangaroo Island areas (see Appendix C) by South Australian resident recreational fishers was about 662,000 in 2000/01, 445,000 in 2007/08 and 273,000 in 2013/14.

-- An economic report was produced in conjunction with the National Recreational and Indigenous Fishing Survey, which estimated that total expenditure attributable to recreational fishing in South Australia in 2000/01 was \$148 million (Campbell and Murphy 2005). - Regular (about annual) phone surveys of the general public since 2006 have been commissioned by DEWNR to gauge community use of the marine environment and marine parks in South Australia (e.g. Square Holes 2015).
+- Between 2000/01 and 2007/08, the estimated number of days fished by South Australian resident recreational fishers in recreational fishing regions overlapping the GIGMP (see Appendix C) decreased by 15 per cent from about 9,100 days in 2000/01 to 7,800 days in 2007/08 (Jones 2009). - Between 2000/01 and 2007/08, the estimated number of South Australian resident recreational fishers in recreational fishing regions overlapping the GIGMP decreased by about 28 per cent from about 4,600 in 2000/01 to 3,300 in 2007/08 (Jones 2009). - An economic report was produced in conjunction with the National Recreational and Indigenous Fishing Survey, which estimated that total expenditure attributable to recreational fishing in South Australia in 2000/01 was \$148 million (Campbell and Murphy 2005). - Regular (about annual) phone surveys of the general public since 2006 have been commissioned by DEWNR to gauge community use of the marine environment and marine parks in South Australia (e.g. Square Holes 2015).
 Between 46 and 69 per cent of the respondents fished recreationally at least once each year, and between 15 and 34 per cent fished monthly (Figure 17).
 Recreational fishing activity declined slightly after 2007 but has since been relatively stable (Figure 17).
 In 2015, 38 and 75 per cent of Port Lincoln respondents fished at least once each month or each year, respectively.